AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Conclusion and discussion

 \section{Conclusion and discussion}

-This study aims to develop AlphaDDA, a game-playing AI that can change its playing skill according to the state of a game.
-AlphaDDA estimates the state's value and the move probability from the state using the DNN and decides a move using MCTS like AlphaZero.
-In this study, I propose three types of AlphaDDA: AlphaDDA1, AlphaDDA2, AlphaDDA3.
+This study aimed to develop AlphaDDA, a game-playing AI that can change its playing skill according to the state of the game.
+AlphaDDA estimates the state's value and the move probability from the board state using the DNN and decides a move using MCTS, as in AlphaZero.
+In this study, three types of AlphaDDA are proposed: AlphaDDA1, AlphaDDA2, and AlphaDDA3.
 AlphaDDA1 and AlphaDDA2 adapt their skill to the opponent by changing the number of simulations and dropout probability according to the value, respectively.
 AlphaDDA3 decides the next move by MCTS using a new UCT score.
-I evaluated the DDA performance of the AlphaDDAs at Connect4, 6x6 Othello, and Othello.
-The AlphaDDAs played these games with AlphaZero, MCTS1, MCTS2, Minimax, and Random.
-The results of this evaluation show that AlphaDDA1 and AlphaDDA2 can adjust their skill to AlphaZero, MCTS1, MCTS2, and Minimax.
+The DDA performance of the AlphaDDAs was evaluated for Connect4, 6x6 Othello, and Othello.
+The AlphaDDAs played these games with AlphaZero, MCTS1, MCTS2, MCTS3, MCTS4, Minimax1, Minimax2, and Random.
+The results of this evaluation show that AlphaDDA1 and AlphaDDA2 adjust their skills to AlphaZero, MCTSs, and Minimaxs.
 However, AlphaDDA1 and AlphaDDA2 defeat the weakest opponent Random.
-Furthermore, the results show that AlphaDDA3 can adjust the skill against Random.
-However, AlphaDD3 is beaten by AlphaZero, MCTS1, and MCTS2.
+Furthermore, the results show that AlphaDDA3 can adjust its skill against Random.
+However, AlphaDDA3 is beaten by the other AI agents, excluding Random.
 Thus, the approaches of AlphaDDA1 and AlphaDDA2 are practical for DDA.

-AlphaDDA can be applied to any games that AlphaZero-based algorithms can play.
-Some researchers have shown that AlphaZero can learn games other than two-player perfect information games. \cite{Hsueh:2018} have developed AlphaZero that can play a non-deterministic game. \cite{Moerland:2018} have extended AlphaZero to deal with continuous action space. \cite{Petosa:2019} have modified AlphaZero to support a multiplayer game.
-Thus, we will be able to use AlphaDDA for a non-deterministic game, a game with continuous action space, a multiplayer game.